Economic Impact Snapshot Calculator

 Source data: Stats NZ National Accounts / Input–Output tables (year ended March 2020).
 Compiled by Matatihi.

-Privacy: This tool does not store your inputs by default.
+Privacy: This tool does not store your inputs.